DiegoBarMor/volgrids/README.md

 ## VGrids
 * implement: raise an error if a format file is opened with the wrong function
-* make a common App class
 * add tests for parameters being directly passed to the App classes (instead of parsing the CLI arguments)
 * standard ini files use ; instead of # for comments

 ## SMIFFER